sot/timbre/docs/index.rst

 .. figure:: images/dwell_time_yielded_by_20906s_at_170_pitch.png

-At this point, the two charts above can be combined into the same plot to intuitiviely display balanced dwell information, however first it would be useful to include a sanity check to verify that these curves (red and blue) are indeed comparable and result in a balanced set of dwells.
+At this point, the two charts above can be combined into the same plot to intuitively display balanced dwell information, however first it would be useful to include a sanity check to verify that these curves (red and blue) are indeed comparable and result in a balanced set of dwells.
 To perform this sanity check, each hot attitude and associated heating time shown in the plot above is used to recalculate the associated cooling time required to balance each hot